nigeldeakin/push-issue/README.md

 # Test case to reproduce the issue

-To reproduce the issue, follow these steps:
+To reproduce the issue, follow these steps.

 * Clone this repository to your local machine